NLnetLabs/routinator/doc/manual/source/output-formats.rst

     csv
-          The list is formatted as lines of comma-separated values of the prefix in slash notation, the maximum prefix length, the autonomous system number, and the name of the trust anchor the entry is derived from.
+          The list is formatted as lines of comma-separated values of the following items:

+            -  The prefix in slash notation,
+            -  the maximum prefix length,
+            -  the autonomous system number, and
+            -  the name of the trust anchor the entry is derived from.

           .. code-block:: text